LlamaOnDrugs/dashman/README.md

 ## update

-where it all began, "dashman update" searches for your dashd/dash-cli executibles in the current directory, ~/.dashcore, and $PATH.
-It will prompt to install in the first directory found containing both dashd and dash-cli.
+where it all began, "dashman update" searches for your quantisnetd/quantisnet-cli executibles in the current directory, ~/.quantisnetcore, and $PATH.
+It will prompt to install in the first directory found containing both quantisnetd and quantisnet-cli.
 Multiple wallet directories are not supported.
-The script assumes the host runs a single instance of dashd.
+The script assumes the host runs a single instance of quantisnetd.

 ## restart

-"dashman restart [now]" restarts (or starts) dashd.
-Searches for dash-cli/dashd the current directory, ~/.dashcore, and $PATH.
+"dashman restart [now]" restarts (or starts) quantisnetd.
+Searches for quantisnet-cli/quantisnetd the current directory, ~/.quantisnetcore, and $PATH.
 It will prompt to restart if not given the optional 'now' argument.

 <a href="#restart-1">screencap</a>

 ## status

-"dashman status" interrogates the locally running dashd and displays its status
+"dashman status" interrogates the locally running quantisnetd and displays its status

 <a href="#status-1">screencap</a>